pablo-chacon/camo/docs/mobile_onion_routing_spec.md

 **Exit node traffic:**
 Traffic from the exit node to the destination is in plaintext unless the application provides end-to-end encryption.
 This is identical to Tor's exit node property.
 Applications SHOULD use TLS or end-to-end encryption independently of this protocol.
 The protocol does not inspect or modify application-layer content.

+**Device-to-entry transport:**
+GTP-U, the carrier protocol carrying traffic from the device to the entry distribution server, provides tunneling but not payload confidentiality.
+This segment is not covered by the WireGuard encryption that protects all inter-node traffic in the rest of the circuit (Section 8).
+See Section 11.5 for the gap in full and recommended device-side mitigations.

 **Baseband:**
 The device's baseband processor operates independently of the device OS with direct hardware access.
 A baseband-level compromise is outside this protocol's threat model and outside any current software solution's scope.